 Gyms should be a place where everybody feels comfortable.
 A sanctity of sorts built for self-improvement from within.
 So when I hear the phrase, “I need to work myself up to the gym” it knots my stomach.

 People don’t share an accurate representation of their entire lives online, they selectively self-represent.
 We want to show others that we’re intelligent, attractive, intellectual, funny, and interesting–and sharing pictures of sweaty bodies with sloppily photoshopped motivational phrases is a way of boasting, not motivating.
-To those unsure of themselves in the gym or teetering on the edge of starting a fitness routine, these pictures may dissuade them by making them think that they aren’t good enough yet.
+Did you know that people who rank lower on a scale of emotional stability share more often on Facebook?
+It’s a form of therapy.

 Have you ever tried something brand new, something you’ve always wanted to do but never had the chance, or, worse yet, something you tried, failed, quit, and now want to try again?

 I was working out with a pilot friend years back and became frustrated when he didn’t understand what I considered to be a simple fitness concept.
 His reply was “what’s the takeoff speed for a Boeing 747?”
 I’d been in a gym since I was 15, had 4 years of University studying Kinesiology, and 1-2hrs of reading a night for 6 years–what was second nature to me was new to him and vice-versa.

 It takes guts for people to step foot into our gyms, especially those with previous failures (like the 92% above).
 Be an ambassador and always think deeper as to the affect your actions are having.